 20s: Antioxidant serum.
 Towards your late 20s also use a hydrating hyaluronic acid formula in an eye cream for moisture.

-30s: Use a gentle exfoliant once or twice a week with alpha hydroxyl acids (AHAs) to stimulate skin cell renewal.
+30s: Use a gentle exfoliant once or twice a week to stimulate skin cell renewal.
 Follow with an antioxidant oil serum.

 40s: Add a hyaluronic acid moisturiser to your skincare ritual (it absorbs up to 1000 times its own weight in water for extra dewiness).

 50s: Make sure your skincare products include antioxidants, and peptides (amino acids, or proteins) to promote collagen and elastin regeneration.